Doug Stanton

-Doug Stanton is an American journalist, lecturer, screenwriter, and author of New York Times bestsellers In Harm's Way: The Sinking of the USS Indianapolis and the Extraordinary Story of Its Survivors (2001) and Horse Soldiers (2009) which is the basis for the 2018 feature film 12 Strong.
+Doug Stanton is an American journalist, lecturer, screenwriter, and author of New York Times bestsellers In Harm's Way: The Sinking of the USS Indianapolis and the Extraordinary Story of Its Survivors (2001) and Horse Soldiers (2009), which is the basis of the 2018 feature film 12 Strong.

 In Harm’s Way spent more than six months on the New York Times bestseller list and became required reading on the U.S. Navy's reading list for officers.
-The unabridged audio book edition of In Harm’s Way won the 2017 Audie Award in the History category.
+The unabridged audiobook edition of In Harm’s Way won the 2017 Audie Award in the History category.

-Stanton‘s third book The Odyssey of Echo Company was published in 2017.
+Stanton‘s third book, The Odyssey of Echo Company, was published in 2017.

 Early life and education

 Stanton attended Interlochen Arts Academy, Hampshire College, and received an MFA from the Writers’ Workshop at the University of Iowa, where he graduated with coursework in both fiction and poetry workshops.
 Stanton has taught writing and English at the high school and college level, worked as a commercial sports fisherman in Provincetown, Massachusetts, and caretaker of Robert Frost's house in Vermont.